Endomembrane system: Spitzenkörper

 The spitzenkörper is a component of the endomembrane system found only in fungi, and is associated with hyphal tip growth.
 It is a phase-dark body that is composed of an aggregation of membrane-bound vesicles containing cell wall components, serving as a point of assemblage and release of such components intermediate between the Golgi and the cell membrane.
 The spitzenkörper is motile and generates new hyphal tip growth as it moves forward.

-Detailed illustration of the plasma membrane.
+Detailed illustration of the cell membrane.
 Including the structure of a phospholipid.

-Plasma membrane
+Cell membrane

-The plasma membrane is a phospholipid bilayer membrane that separates the cell from its environment and regulates the transport of molecules and signals into and out of the cell.
+The cell membrane is a phospholipid bilayer membrane that separates the cell from its environment and regulates the transport of molecules and signals into and out of the cell.
 Embedded in the membrane are proteins that perform the functions of the plasma membrane.
 The plasma membrane is not a fixed or rigid structure, the molecules that compose the membrane are capable of lateral movement.
 This movement and the multiple components of the membrane are why it is referred to as a fluid mosaic.
-Smaller molecules such as carbon dioxide, water, and oxygen can pass through the plasma membrane freely by diffusion or osmosis.
+Smaller molecules such as carbon dioxide, water, and oxygen can pass through the cell membrane freely by diffusion or osmosis.
 Larger molecules needed by the cell are assisted by proteins through active transport.

-The plasma membrane of a cell has multiple functions.
+The cell membrane has multiple functions.
 These include transporting nutrients into the cell, allowing waste to leave, preventing materials from entering the cell, averting needed materials from leaving the cell, maintaining the pH of the cytosol, and preserving the osmotic pressure of the cytosol.
 Transport proteins which allow some materials to pass through but not others are used for these functions.
 These proteins use ATP hydrolysis to pump materials against their concentration gradients.

-In addition to these universal functions, the plasma membrane has a more specific role in multicellular organisms.
+In addition to these universal functions, the cell membrane has a more specific role in multicellular organisms.
 Glycoproteins on the membrane assist the cell in recognizing other cells, in order to exchange metabolites and form tissues.
 Other proteins on the plasma membrane allow attachment to the cytoskeleton and extracellular matrix; a function that maintains cell shape and fixes the location of membrane proteins.
-Enzymes that catalyze reactions are also found on the plasma membrane.
+Enzymes that catalyze reactions are also found on the cell membrane.
 Receptor proteins on the membrane have a shape that matches with a chemical messenger, resulting in various cellular responses.